About the Toolkit

 - Resources for U.S. providers and families

-Our hope is that this website will give virtually every U.S. primary care provider electronic access to best practice tools, and thus will enable each physician to more readily serve adults with intellectual or other developmental disabilities.
+Our hope is that this website will give virtually every U.S. primary care provider electronic access to best practice tools, and thus will enable each clinician to more readily serve adults with intellectual or other developmental disabilities.